portainer/portainer-docs/user/docker/stacks/webhooks.md

 A webhook is a POST request sent to a URL that you define in Docker Hub or another registry.
 Use webhooks to trigger an action in response to an event such as a repository push.

 {% hint style="info" %}
-This functionality is only available in [Portainer Business Edition](https://www.portainer.io/business-upsell?from=stack-webhook).
-{% endhint %}

-{% hint style="info" %}
 Webhooks are only available on non-Edge environments (environments running Portainer Server or Portainer Agent, not the Portainer Edge Agent).
 This is because the tunnel to the Portainer Edge Agent is only opened on-demand, and therefore would mean there is no way to expose a webhook permanently.
 {% endhint %}